Idea and creation of video introducing company through the compelling background story.

 I love the slightly vintage feel of the cardboard cut-out effect.

-For a leading NGO, I designed a series of posters to metaphorically reflect different situations the organisation has to navigate in.
+I designed a series of posters to metaphorically reflect different situations a organisation has to navigate in.
 The two below represent calm sailing and rough seas.
 The posters were printed in A0 format, and displayed at a global meeting, where the facilitator used them as discussion points during the conference.

 One of the more interesting projects I worked on at Lego, was the creation of a scale model of the then newly released Agila to be displayed in Opel show rooms .
 The car had detailed features inside and out, and measured well over a meter in length.
 Apologies for the poor image quality.